 • pensioners;

-• applicants who refused 2 options for the proposed vacancies (including temporary work);
+• applicants who refused 2 options for offered vacancies (including temporary work);

-• those who refused vocational training 2 times (applicants who entered the stock exchange for the first time and have not yet worked);
+• those who refused vocational training 2 times (applicants who joined the stock exchange for the first time and have not yet worked);

-• those who did not come to the exchange specialist at the appointed time (in everyday life this is called “did not check in”);
+• those who did not come to the exchange specialist at the appointed time (in common parlance this is called “did not show up”);

 • applicants who presented false documents;

-• employed (under an agency, civil law or employment contract);
+• employed (under an agency, civil or employment contract);

-• issued in a tax IP (including peasant farms and their participants);
+• registered with a tax individual entrepreneur (including peasant farms and their participants);

-• founders of firms (with the exception of non-profit organizations).
+• founders of companies (with the exception of non-profit organizations).

-Cash allowance is financial support for citizens who find themselves in a difficult situation, being left without a job.
-The amount of the benefit depends primarily on when the person quit - not later than a year ago, last year, or he did not work yet.
+Cash benefits are financial support for citizens who find themselves in a difficult situation and are left without work.
+The amount of the benefit depends primarily on when the person quit - no later than a year ago, last year, or he has not yet worked.
 By the way, The reason for dismissal affects the amount of payments.

-If a citizen was fired no later than a year ago, and at the same time he worked for 26 weeks (on a full-time basis or in terms of), the amount of the benefit is determined as a percentage of (for the last 3 months of work):
+If a citizen was fired no later than a year ago, and he worked 26 weeks (full-time or recalculated), the amount of the benefit is determined as a percentage of (for the last 3 months of work):

 • 75% of salary for the first three months;